ampproject/amp.dev/content/docs/fundamentals/add_advanced/adding_carousels.md

 **Refresh** the page and give it a spin!

-{% call callout('Note', type='note') %}
-You might have noticed that when the `amp-carousel` had the `carousel` type we used the `fixed-height` layout type.
+Note: You might have noticed that when the `amp-carousel` had the `carousel` type we used the `fixed-height` layout type.
 The supported layout types for the `carousel` type are limited; for example the `carousel` type does not support `responsive` layout.
 As the name implies, fixed-height elements take the space available to them, but keep the height unchanged.
 For fixed-height elements, you must define the `height` attribute, while the `width` attribute should either be `auto` or not set.
-{% endcall %}

 ## Mixed carousel content